ivan-hc/AM/README.md

 AM installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AM installs them always into a dedicated folder named `/opt/$PROGRAM`).

 These programs are taken:
-- from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest...);
+- from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);
-- from official .deb packages (see Brave, Vivaldi, Google Chrome...);
+- from official .deb packages;
-- from the repositories and official sites of individual developers (if an archive is not available, an official AppImage is used, see Libreoffice, OnlyOffice);
+- from the repositories and official sites of individual developers;
-- from tar archives of other GNU/Linux distributions (see Chromium, Chromium Ungoogled...);
+- from tar archives of other GNU/Linux distributions;
-- from AUR or other Arch Linux-related sources (see Palemoon, Spotify, WhatsApp...);
+- from AUR or other Arch Linux-related sources;
-- from AppImage recipes to be compiled with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit) (see Anydesk, qBittorrent, Dropbox, all the games from the "KDE Games" suite...);
+- from AppImage recipes to be compiled with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);
-- from unofficial repositories of developers external to the project concerned (most of the time they are programs in AppImage format), but only if an official release is not available (see the various WINE, Zoom, VLC, GIMP...).
+- from unofficial repositories of developers external to the project concerned (most of the time they are programs in AppImage format), but only if an official release is not available (see the various WINE, Zoom, VLC, GIMP, OBS Studio...).

 "AM" can even create Firefox profiles to run as webapps (as an alternative to the countless Electron-based apps/AppImages)!